Legal Panel for Government

 How to buy

 Before using this agreement you need to read our buyer guide.
 It will help you to select the right award procedure for your needs.
+You can also select suppliers capable of meeting your needs by using the digital tool

 You can buy services under this agreement in two ways: